Pie chart: Square chart / Waffle chart

 Square charts, also called waffle charts, are a form of pie charts that use squares instead of circles to represent percentages.
 Similar to basic circular pie charts, square pie charts take each percentage out of a total 100%.
 They are often 10 by 10 grids, where each cell represents 1%.
 Despite the name, circles, pictograms (such as of people), and other shapes may be used instead of squares.
 One major benefit to square charts is that smaller percentages, difficult to see on traditional pie charts, can be easily depicted.

 Example

 The following example chart is based on preliminary results of the election for the European Parliament in 2004.
 The table lists the number of seats allocated to each party group, along with the derived percentage of the total that they each make up.
-The values in the last column, the derived central angle of each sector, Is found by multiplying the percentage by 360°.
+The values in the last column, the derived central angle of each sector, is found by taking that percentage of 360.